Witness accuses Sandusky of sex abuse as trial opens

 BELLEFONTE, Pennsylvania (Reuters) - The first witness called in the Jerry Sandusky child sex abuse trial testified on Monday that the former Penn State assistant football coach treated him like “his girlfriend” when he was a young teenager, showering together and engaging in oral sex.

-The graphic testimony by the 28-year-old man - one of eight alleged victims of Sandusky due to be prosecution witnesses - came after jurors heard opening statements from prosecutors and the defense as the closely watched trial got under way.
+The testimony by the 28-year-old man came after jurors heard opening statements from prosecutors and the defense as the closely watched trial got underway in Pennsylvania.

 The prosecution branded the 68-year-old Sandusky a “predatory pedophile” and said his young victims remained silent only out of fear and shame.
 Defense lawyer Joe Amendola told the seven women and five men of the jury that Sandusky was a naive man filled with love and affection for young people.

-“Jerry Sandusky, in my opinion, loves kids so much he does things that none of us would ever think of doing,” said Amendola, who added that Sandusky was not guilty of the charges.
+“Jerry Sandusky, in my opinion, loves kids so much he does things that none of us would ever think of doing,” Amendola said.

-Sandusky faces 52 counts of sexual abuse against 10 boys over 15 years.
-If convicted, the former Penn State defensive coordinator could be sentenced to more than 500 years in prison.
+Sandusky faces 52 counts of sexual abuse against 10 boys.
+If convicted, the former Penn State football defensive coordinator could be sentenced to more than 500 years in prison.

-The opening witness called by prosecutors, a slender man with dark hair wearing a white shirt and dark tie, told jurors he met Sandusky when he was 13 years old, in 1996 or 1997.

-The witness, identified in court documents as Victim 4, said he put up with the alleged sexual contact because he got prestige at school from his Penn State connection along with gifts and attention.
-He also said he could not bear to tell anybody about what was happening.

-“I didn’t want to lose the nice things that were happening to me.
-I didn’t want to lose somebody paying attention to me,” said the man, who was living primarily with his grandmother in the small Pennsylvania town of Snowshoe when he met Sandusky.

-Sandusky is accused of using the Second Mile, a charity he founded in 1977, to prey on needy young boys, including the witness.
-The charity said last month it was closing because contributions had dried up.

-Prosecutors allege Sandusky had physical contact with the boys, known in court documents as Victims 1 to 10, that ranged from tickling and a “soap battle” in Penn State showers to oral and anal sex.
+“It was basically like I was his girlfriend.
+It was the way I would treat my girlfriend,” the man testified.

+A handwritten letter allegedly sent by Sandusky to this witness was placed into evidence on Monday.
 “I know that I have made my share of mistakes,” it read.
 “There has been love in my heart.
 My wish is that you care and have love in your heart.”

+Sandusky is accused of using the Second Mile, a charity he founded in 1977, to prey on needy young boys.
+The charity said last month it was closing because contributions had dried up.

-In a flurry of motions, another defense lawyer, Karl Rominger, said he would likely call an expert witness to explain that a psychological problem suffered by Sandusky, known as histrionic personality disorder, led him to write “love letters” to his alleged victims even though he was not trying to lure them into sex.
+In a flurry of motions filed on Monday, another defense lawyer, Karl Rominger, said he would likely call an expert witness to explain that a psychological problem suffered by Sandusky, known as histrionic personality disorder, led him to write “love letters” to his alleged victims even though he was not trying to lure them into sex.

+Prosecutors allege Sandusky had physical contact with the boys, known in court documents as Victims 1 to 10, that ranged from tickling and a “soap battle” in Penn State showers to oral and anal sex.

-Eight young men are due to testify in Centre County Court about how Sandusky befriended and sexually abused them as boys over a 15-year period, according to prosecutors.
+Eight young men are due to testify in Centre County Court in Pennsylvania about how Sandusky befriended and sexually abused the boys over a 15-year period, according to prosecutors.
 The men, now aged 18 to 28, are being identified publicly for the first time in court.

 In his opening statement, prosecutor Joseph McGettigan III called Sandusky a “predatory pedophile” and urged the jury to listen to his alleged victims in the case, now men, as though they were children.